-According to The Skin Cancer Foundation, an estimated 123,590 new cases of melanoma were diagnosed in the U.S. in 2011; 53,360 noninvasive (in situ) and 70,230 invasive, with nearly 8,790 resulting in death.
-According to the Melanoma International Foundation, approximately one million new cases of skin cancer diagnosed each year, outnumbering the total number of other cancers combined.
-And according to the Global Industry Analysts, Inc., the world market for melanoma therapeutics is projected to reach \$1.1 billion by 2015
+According to The Skin Cancer Foundation, an estimated 76,250 new cases of invasive melanoma were diagnosed in the U.S. in 2012, with nearly 9,180 resulting in death.
+According to the Melanoma International Foundation, approximately one million new cases of skin cancer are diagnosed each year, outnumbering the total number of other cancers combined.
+And according to the Global Industry Analysts, Inc., the world market for melanoma therapeutics is projected to reach \$1.1 billion by 2015.